-Knowledge about alien species is being improved in countries that are concerned with potential sources (Suez Canal and Gibraltar Strait) and in countries that are importing species for commercial purpose, such as aquaculture and aquarium.
+Knowledge about alien species is being improved in countries that are particularly concerned with potential sources.
 In some countries, permanent monitoring programme are in place and national knowledge improved (Egypt, France, Israel, Italy, Greece, Spain, Tunisia, Turkey).
-Nevertheless, there is a lack of concern, awareness and activity in numerous countries.
+Nevertheless, there is a lack of awareness and activity in numerous countries.